outr/scribe/README.md

 If you add the `scribe-slf4j` dependency to your project Scribe will be picked up as an SLF4J implementation:

 ```
-libraryDependencies += "com.outr" %% "scribe-slf4j" % "1.4.0"
+libraryDependencies += "com.outr" %% "scribe-slf4j" % "1.4.1"
 ```

 Obviously this only applies to JVM as SLF4J isn't available in the browser.
+This will allow any existing application that relies on SLF4J to log through Scribe without any additional configuration.

 ### Slack Logging ###

 If you add the `scribe-slack` dependency to your project you can configure Scribe to log to Slack (https://slack.com/).

 ```
-libraryDependencies += "com.outr" %% "scribe-slack" % "1.4.0"
+libraryDependencies += "com.outr" %% "scribe-slack" % "1.4.1"
 ```

 The easiest way to configure this is to use the convenience method `configure`: